infomaxwebsolutions/css3slider/readme.md

 * **forceSingleElement** - if you use the slider to slide image galleries, where every image is 100% viewport of the slider, you can manualy force the CSS3Slider to only display one slider element per time - default is *false*
 * **cloneMode** - with cloneMode true, CSS3Slider will add clones before the first child element and after the last child element, to create the illusion of an endless slider - default is *false*
 * **continiousSlide** - with continiousSlide true, CSS3Slider will bring you back to the start if you reach the last child element.
 If cloneMode is also true, CSS3Slider will create an endless slider - default is *false*
+* **overflowAllowed** - with overflowAllowed true, the CSS3Slider allow to slide to the last element even there are more than one element visible - default is *false*

 ### API